 Puget Sound Beach CSO Control

 King County is making it a priority to control combined sewer overflows, or CSOs, that occur during heavy rains near popular recreation beaches in West Seattle, North Beach and Magnolia.
-In 2012, the county is moving forward with permitting and design of the following projects:
+In 2013, the county is moving forward with construction plans for the following projects:

 This program enables King County to address sediment contamination near CSO locations in Puget Sound.
 The county is continuing its efforts to remove historic CSO contamination and restore habitat at locations in Elliott Bay and the Waterway.

 Several projects are planned for West Point Treatment Plant to improve plant efficiency and operations and insure compliance with regulations.